-In Window, the print commands are not directly sent to the Canon printer.
+In Windows, the print commands are not directly sent to the Canon printer.
 The print spooler is where the print files initially arrive.
 All the print tasks are afterward managed by the spooler, making it possible to change the order number of the pending print jobs and delete them.
-Any problem with the print spooler does not allow document printing and causes all subsequent print jobs to get backed up in a queue.
+Any problem with the print spooler prevents document printing and causes all subsequent print jobs to get backed up in a queue.
 However, the print job gets stuck because of the conflicting app running in the background.
-A problematic print driver may also contribute to the printer problem and does not allows printing.
+A problematic print driver may also contribute to the printer problem and prevent printing.

 Solutions to Fix Print Job Stuck in Queue Problem

 The situation can be pretty annoying when a stuck print job prevents the remaining documents from printing.
-The printing may stop halfway, or the files cannot be printed due to some reasons.
+The printing may stop halfway, or the files cannot be printed for some reason.
 These documents get to remain in the print queue on the computer.
 Deleting a stuck print job also does not work all the time, or actually, you cannot delete them.
-There are different techniques to resolve the stuck print queue problem depending on the causes.
-Here you will look into a few fixes for the print queue to no longer get stuck in the queue and make the printer work again.
+There are different techniques to resolve the stuck print queue problem depending on the cause.
+Here, you will look into a few fixes for the print queue to no longer get stuck in the queue and make the printer work again.

 Delete Print Jobs Stuck in Queue:

-Whenever the printer does not start and the failed or canceled print job exists in the queue, then first try clearing the stuck print queue by deleting all of them.
-Use the below steps to delete the stuck print job from the queue.
+Whenever the printer does not start, and the failed or canceled print job exists in the queue, first try clearing the stuck print queue by deleting all of them.
+Use the steps below to delete the stuck print job from the queue.

 - Open the Printer window and click on the Display Print Queue to display all the print jobs.